-In 2020 he was named ‘Health & Safety Silk of the Year’ at the Bar Awards (having also been nominated for the award in 2018) and listed as a ‘Leading Silk’ in his three separate work areas; ‘Health & Safety’, ‘Environmental’ and ‘Inquests & Inquiries’.
+In 2020 he was named ‘Health & Safety Silk of the Year’ at the Bar Awards (having also been nominated for the award in 2018 and named ‘Junior of the Year’ in 2011).

-Dominic has advised and represented some of the UK’s most prominent companies and organisations including Lidl, Tesco, Aldi, Arcadia, Sunseeker, BUPA, Royal Mail, Thomas Cook, BAE Systems, Kier, Amey, Mitie, Ikea, DHL, Arla, Virgin, Yorkshire Water, Thames Water, St Gobain, Mornflake, Calor Gas, JJB Sports, Universal Music, EDF and a number of NHS Trusts.
+Dominic has particular experience in representing VLOs and has advised and represented some of the UK’s most prominent companies and organisations including Lidl, Tesco, Aldi, Arcadia, Sunseeker, BUPA, Royal Mail, Thomas Cook, BAE Systems, Kier, Amey, Mitie, Ikea, DHL, Arla, Virgin, St Gobain, Mornflake, Calor Gas, JJB Sports, Universal Music, EDF and a number of NHS Trusts.

-“by far the best of the young silks in this area…a heavyweight practitioner…renowned for his top-level Health & Safety work…a barrister with a nationwide practice…with a strong grasp of clients’ commercial and legal requirements and excellent communication skills…very confident before the Bench and when handling opponents”
+“by far the best of the young silks in this area…a heavyweight practitioner…renowned for his top-level work…a barrister with a nationwide practice…with a strong grasp of clients’ commercial and legal requirements and excellent communication skills…very confident before the Bench and when handling opponents”

 and as having